- Editor Rating

 Closest Alternative Fitness Trackers?

 The Ionic is going to be HUGELY popular, there is no doubting that and it looks to be justly deserved success.
-The best alternatives to this sporty smartwatch are the Garmin Vivoactive HR, Polar M600 and Apple Watch.
+The best alternatives to this sporty smartwatch are the Garmin Vivoactive HR (and the new Garmin Vivoactive 3), Polar M600 and Apple Watch.
 All three of these alternatives include built-in GPS, wrist based heart rate and support of Apps via various platforms (Android Wear, iOs and Garmin IQ Connect) The Polar M600 supports over 100 different sport profiles and also includes built-in music store via Google Music.

 Customization & Styles